OrchardCMS/OrchardDoc/Documentation/Contributing-patches.markdown

 ## Working on an issue

-By now you should have agreed with the community what you're working on, you should know which branch you're targeting and you should have created your own fork.
+By now you should have agreed with the community which issue you're working on, you should know which branch you're targeting and you should have created your own fork.

 When working on an issue you should create a branch in your local clone per-issue.
-This branch isolates your changes from the main branch and you can merge the branch back in to the main codebase later on with a pull request.
+This branch isolates your changes from the `master` branch.
+You can merge this new branch back in to the main codebase later on with a pull request.

-Please work on only one one issue per branch / pull request.
+Please work on only one issue per branch / pull request.

+Please follow the [code conventions document](/Documentation/Code-conventions) when writing new code for Orchard.

-Once you've made your changes you need to publish your local changes back to the remote fork in your GitHub account.
-The basic Git concept behind this process is to `commit` your local changes and the `push` the branch to your remote copy on GitHub.
+Once you've made your changes you need to publish your local commits back to the remote fork in your GitHub account.
+The basic Git concept behind this process is to `commit` your local changes and then `push` the branch to your remote copy on GitHub.

 This can be done in many ways: